Aprak0899/TrainBookingSystem/README.md

 4. Import `Dump20221207.sql` into **MySQL Workbench**
 5. Run the project and start booking your journey!

-📂 **For more details on functionality and images, refer to the project report file.**
+📂 **For more details on functionality and images, refer to the project report file below.**  (https://github.com/Aprak0899/TrainBookingSystem/blob/main/Project%20Report.pdf)
 ---

 🔗 **Project Contributors:** *Aditya Prakash*